US court rules Google is monopoly in antitrust case – DW – 08/05/2024

 US cracks down on Big Tech

-Cases against Meta, Amazon and Apple and a separate case against Google are also to set be heard in federal courtrooms.
+The case against Google was the first of five major lawsuits by the US government to reach trial.
+Cases against Meta, Amazonand Apple and a separate case against Google are also to set be heard in federal courtrooms.

 The lawsuit against Google was filed nearly four years ago during the term of former President Donald Trump.